Subcribe to Our Newsletter HERE

 • Questions: Participants are invited to ask questions and engage in a conversation about the story (10 minutes)

-• Thanks: Together we thank the story, the storytellers and each other - just the way we are (2 minutes)
+• Thanks/Closing: Together we thank the story, the storytellers and each other - just the way we are (2 minutes)

 program elements